Bouscout/buushido/README.md

-# buushido
+# AnimeniFinal
-new test for animeni
+Modern streaming service with modern functionality and interface for Malian anime fan.